What is direct term life insurance?

 The amount of money that your loved ones will receive depends on the cover amount you choose.
 You should also remember some providers will limit your cover amount you can apply for depending on your age.

 Term life insurance in Australia is offered in a few different ways depending on the insurer and the way the policy has been designed.
 One of the biggest and most important differences you need to be aware of is how your premiums are calculated for each policy.
 Generally, life insurance premiums are either stepped or level.
 Choosing the right option for you can help you get the best possible value from your cover.

 With level term life insurance, your premiums may start out slightly more expensive but remain the same over the life of the policy (unless you change your cover amount).
 Premiums will be calculated based on your age at the time you apply.

 The biggest advantage of level term life insurance is that it’s easier to control and predict the cost.
-Since your premiums won’t increase every year due to inflation or your age, you will always know exactly how much you need to pay.
+Since your premiums won’t increase every year due to your age, you will always know exactly how much you need to pay.